 This track is for technologists already registered in Radiography (or another primary imaging modality) and a specialty (secondary) imaging modality.
 Students complete only a select group of general education and core curriculum courses amounting to a minimum of 32 credits hours.
 Students in the track are awarded 64 credits for their primary imaging credential and 32 credits for their specialty (secondary) credential.
-Echocardiography students who are both ARRT and ARDMS credentialed enroll in this track.
-For these students the BSDI Core elective requirements are replaced by the DMS-Echo specialty requirements.
+The expected length for completion of the degree is 1 year with full time enrollment.